 Another common cause is a virus.
 Viruses modify executable files when infecting them, which in turn can cause the installer to report that it is corrupt.
 You should definitely check your system for viruses.

 A less likely cause is when the installer has been copied across a faulty network.
 Verify that the copied file is exactly the same as the original file.

 If the problem occurs after digitally signing the installer, make sure that "Archive Mode" is set to "Embedded" and that "Verify Integrity" is unchecked.
 Both of these options are on the Build branch.

 - Open the appropriate project for your installer (File menu > Open Project).

-- On the Display branch, in the String Set field, choose either ALL.STR or ENGLISH.STR from the drop-down list.
-ALL.STR contains all languages, ENGLISH.STR contains only English.
+- On the Display branch, in the String Set field, choose either ALL.STR or a specific language from the drop-down list.

 - Click the "Edit" button next to the String Set field.
 The "String Editor" window will appear.

 - On the left hand side, click on the language that you wish to edit.

 - On the right hand side, click on the string that you wish to edit.

 - Modify the string in the editbox at the bottom of the window.
 Please note that, by default, English strings are blank so that the English Default is used.